mflowgen/mflowgen/docs/stdlib-dc-synthesis.rst

 ==========================================================================

 We use Synopsys DC to synthesize a single RTL netlist file into gates.
-You can run the design up to this step like this:
+You can run the design up to this node like this:

 .. code:: bash

     % cd $top/build
     % make synopsys-dc-synthesis

-Here are the inputs, outputs, and scripts in the synthesis step and what they do.
+Here are the inputs, outputs, and scripts in the synthesis node and what they do.

 +--------+-------------------------+------------------------------------------------------------------------+